-2. Keep Us Updated on All Health Care Providers you See
+2. Keep Us Updated on All Health Care Providers You See

-Please provide us with the names and addresses of all doctors and other health care providers that you treated with before this incident, are currently treating with, or treat with in the future so that we can assemble your records.
+Please provide us with the names, addresses, and contact information of all doctors and other health care providers that you treated with before this incident, are currently treating with, or will treat with in the future, so that we can assemble your records.

-3. Obtain a Copy of Your Medical Records from Your Medical Providers and give us a Copy
+3. Obtain a Copy of Your Medical Records from Your Medical Providers and Give Us a Copy

-Your medical records may help in presenting your case.
+Your medical records will help in presenting your case.
 You can and should get medical records and reports from your doctors, clinics, or hospitals, as this can reduce costs and expedite your case.
-Remember, any help you can give will further support your case.
+Remember, any help you can give will further support the strength of your case.